raphaelantoniocampos/fast_install/README.md

-# Fast Install
+# WinDeploy

+### Automated Windows Deployment Tool

-**Fast Install** is a command-line tool developed in Python to simplify the installation of programs and dependencies on Windows systems using a Package Manager (*Winget*, *Chocolatey* and *Scoop* supported).
+### **WinDeploy** is a command-line tool developed in Python to simplify the installation of programs and dependencies on Windows systems using a Package Manager (*Winget*, *Chocolatey* and *Scoop* supported).
 It allows you to quickly select and install a list of applications from a JSON file.

 ---

 ## Features

 - **Automatic Dependency Management**:
-  - Checks for and installs the `Package Manager` if it is not already installed.
+  - Installs `Package Managers` if it is not already installed.
 - **Program Installation**:
   - Provides a menu to select programs for installation.
   - Support for installing multiple applications at once.
   - Reads application lists from JSON files.
+  - Automatic mode to install and update apps with Winget.

 ---